 One aspect that takes the most time in game development services is the creation of 3D models.
 The artists have to spend a lot of time creating the model with the optimal level of detail according to the specifications.

 Human characters also take more time because they require the artists to portray even more details accurately.

-MetaHuman is the new Unreal Engine 5 feature that fastens up this process.
-It is a human character-creator tool that lets even those with no experience in modeling create characters.
-It works similarly to character customization screens in a lot of games, allowing the players to choose from multiple body types, hair colors, etc.
+The UE5 MetaHuman feature fastens up this process.
+It is a human character-creator tool that lets even those with no experience in modelling create characters.
+It works similarly to character customization screens in many games, allowing the players to choose from multiple body types, hair colors, etc.